scarrillo/ChromeExtensionPackage/README.markdown

         I've included the closure compiler.jar for completeness and so that I can reuse it quickly in new projects.
         The sample starter project is setup to build using closure with advanced optimizations enabled.
         Demonstrating externs, annotations, and minified and concat packages.
         As well as the powerful optimizations closure makes on your javascript.

-        Junk these and disable closure or use them as a starting point for new extensions (with or without closure).
+        Use them as a starting point for new extensions (with or without closure) or delete them and disable the closure build script

         Credit for the closure ant script goes to google.
         Source url: http://code.google.com/p/closure-compiler/wiki/BuildingWithAnt